lou0428/PatternAnalysis-2025/recognition/3d_improved_unet_48027296/README.md

 The HipMRI Prostate data has been retrieved from the Calvary Mater Newcastle Hospital from a study conducted on MRI-alone radiation therapy (Dowling et al., 2015).
 The data was retrieved from 38 patients, resulting in a total of 211 3D MRI volumes.

 I split the data into training, validation and test sets with a 70%, 15% and 15% split respectively to avoid patient overlap between splits.
-When creating these splits, a seed is used for reducibility to ensure that the splits are the same across runs.
+When creating these splits, a seed is used for reproducibility to ensure that the splits are the same across runs.

 The dataset has 6 semantic labels: